nadiacollado/nadiacollado.github.io/_posts/2021-10-19-solid-principles.md

 SOLID is a mnemonic acronym that stands for:

-S - Single-responsiblity Principle
+- S - Single-responsiblity Principle
-O - Open-closed Principle
+- O - Open-closed Principle
-L - Liskov Substitution Principle
+- L - Liskov Substitution Principle
-I - Interface Segregation Principle
+- I - Interface Segregation Principle
-D - Dependency Inversion Principle
+- D - Dependency Inversion Principle

 In this article, we will examine the Single Responsibility and Open-Closed principles through a series of examples from a game of Tic-Tac-Toe built in Ruby.

 **Single Responsibility Principle**

-The first of the 5 SOLID principles, the Single Responsibility principle states that a class should only have one reason to change.
+The first of the five SOLID principles, the Single Responsibility principle states that a class should only have one reason to change.
 This is achieved by only having a single responsibility, or a singular job to do.

 This principle serves two purposes.
 A class with a single responsibility is far easier to understand and implement than a class with multiple responsibilities.
 It is also far easier to change and will largely prevent the unexpected side-effects that are common with classes that encapsulate lots of functionality and dependencies.
-Take the following Board class from a game of Tic-Tac-Toe as an example.
+Take the following **Board** class from a game of Tic-Tac-Toe as an example.

 ```
 class Board